Your EV and PHEV Charging Options in Perth

 • Short commutes: Many Perth drivers travel less than 40km per day, well within the range of most EVs on a single overnight charge.

-• Growing infrastructure: New public chargers are being added across the metro area and regional WA every month.
+• Growing infrastructure: New public chargers continue to be added across the metro area, and regional WA is now covered by a completed statewide network.

 For drivers in East Victoria Park, Victoria Park, South Perth, Belmont, Cannington, and surrounding suburbs, making the switch to electric has never been easier.